davidchen0420/IsoMarker/README.md

 # IsoMarker

 ## Main
-IsoMarker is a Python3 software package designed to identify consensus gene expression markers using Differential Expression (PyDESeq2), AUC (WilcoxAUC), and machine learning explainability (SHAP).
+IsoMarker is a Python3 software package designed to identify gene expression markers using the consensus overlap of Differential Expression (PyDESeq2), AUC (WilcoxAUC), and machine learning explainability (SHAP) approaches.

 ## Description
 Identifying gene expression markers of cell states is classically computed using differential expression approaches of transcriptomic data.
 However, differential expression often leads to large gene lists (>100s of genes) that may be redundant and introduce noise when collectively used to identify specific cell states.

-To address the problem of nominating select, highly predictive, and minimal cell state marker gene lists, IsoMarker aims to identify differentially expressed, specific, and predictive gene lists for specific cell states using a consensus approach.
+To address the problem of nominating highly specific, predictive, and minimal cell state marker gene lists, IsoMarker aims to identify differentially expressed, specific, and predictive gene lists for specific cell states using a consensus approach.
 Beyond cell state marker identification, IsoMarker can be broadly applied to tasks where nomination of specific, minimal markers from high dimensional data is required.
 The rich selection of built-in analytical and visualization functions makes IsoMarker an end-to-end tool for marker identification.

 ## Installation
 ```sh